The most powerful home remedies for depression begin with eating the right foods.

 You can also consume it as a supplement.

-However, in some studies, it's been seen that a 30 mg. dose of saffron taken per day, can help treat mild to moderate cases.
+Yet, in some studies, a 30 mg. dose of saffron taken per day, can help treat mild to moderate cases.

-Saffron supplements, however, are not easily available, and the actual spice is also expensive.
+Saffron supplements are not easily available, and the actual spice is also expensive.

 St. John’s Wort – As an alternative remedy, St. John’s Wort is one of the most well-known anti-depressants out there.